greffgreff/search-service/README.md

 Time-based queries (such as availability or duration) could be implemented in future iterations.

-Unlike other services in this project, the Search service does not need any authentication to perform searches as listings being returned as stripped down of sensitive data, including leaser id, specific street number and address if any, etc. However, CORS is still enabled so requests can only originate from the website.
+Unlike other services in this project, the Search service does not need any authentication to perform searches as listings being returned as stripped down, providing some obfucation.
+Sensitive data is removed from queries, including leaser id, specific street number and address if any, etc. However, CORS is still enabled so requests can only originate from the website.

+Also contrary to other service where data security this service features extensive debugging messages when performing flawed queries.

+This service is deployed on a Heroku instance [here](https://search-service-rently.herokuapp.com/api/v1/listings/random) and its dockerized container [here](https://hub.docker.com/repository/docker/dockeroo80/rently-search-service).

+> ⚠️ Please note that the service is currently deployed on a free Heroku instance and needs a few seconds to warm up on first request!

 ### C2 model
 ![C2 model](https://i.imgur.com/CqQbDQA.png)